SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch17:access_control_lists.md

 #### Ch17: Access Control Lists

-> 1. concept: what is ACL
+> 1. Concept: what is ACL
+> 2. Accesss ACL and default ACL
-> 2. what does ACL look like
+> 2. What does ACL look like
-> 3. Minimal and extended ACL
+> 3. Access minimal and extended ACL
 >
->    Minimal ACL is implemented using the traditional permission set.
-Extended
+>    Minimal access ACL is implemented using the traditional permission set.
->    ACL is implemented using `system.posix_acl_access` extended attributes.
+>    Extended access ACL is implemented using `system.posix_acl_access`
+>    extended attributes.
 >
 > 4. ACL permission checking algorithm.